-A use permit for residential development entails the property owner submitting an application and site plan for review, along with the appropriate processing fee.
-In accordance with the Permit Streamlining Act (PSA) and the California Environmental Quality Act (CEQA), all applications for discretionary housing projects are reviewed for completeness and applicability of CEQA within thirty (30) days of submittal to the City.
-These applications are reviewed by staff for consistency with the City's General Plan and Zoning Ordinance, including setbacks, building height, lot coverage, density, and parking requirements.
-Staff then conducts an environmental review pursuant to CEQA (typically a mitigated negative declaration), schedules a public hearing before the Planning Commission, and notifies property owners within 300 feet of the project.
-The City's existing Zoning Code and Zoning Ordinance amendments do not include requirements for architectural review, nor are other criteria applied except normal setbacks, building height, lot coverage, density, and parking requirements.
+The City's existing Zoning Code and draft Zoning Ordinance amendments do not include requirements for architectural review, nor are other criteria applied except normal setbacks, building height, lot coverage, density, and parking requirements.
 The Planning Commission primarily considers potential environmental impacts, as well as public improvements that may be necessary to support the project.
 The entire process from submittal to public hearing and project approval is typically about four to six months, including completion of CEQA (unless an EIR is required).
-Conditions of approval vary from project-to-project, but most likely they will contain provisions for landscaping, type of fencing, driveway locations, compatible lighting, and recreational facilities.
+Conditions of approval vary from project-to-project, but most likely they will contain provisions for sewer and water connections, public utility and drainage easements, construction of curb, gutter, and sidewalk, installation of water meters, and compliance with best management practices for accommodating stormwater runoff.

-All use permit requests are subject to CEQA, and this process is performed concurrently with processing the use permit.
-Depending on the details of the project and its location, a document such as a Notice of Exemption, a negative declaration or a mitigated negative declaration, or at times an environmental impact report (EIR), will be prepared and circulated for agency and public review.
+All use permit requests are projects under CEQA, and this process is performed concurrently with processing the use permit.
+Unless determined to be CEQA exempt, and depending on site-specific and project-specific details, an environmental review document, such as a negative declaration, a mitigated negative declaration, or an EIR, will be prepared and circulated for agency and public review.
 In the case of a negative declaration or mitigated negative declaration, it may take 180 days for this report to be prepared and circulated for review and comment.
-If an EIR, this may take 365 days.
+If an EIR is prepared, this process could take up to 365 days.